michaelnisi/blake/README.md

       console.log(err || 'OK')
     })

-It's a Stream—so, I recommend to not waive the callback:
+It's a Stream—so, you might waive the callback:

     var blake = require('blake')